 A corporation is a distinct legal entity under California law.
-A new corporation is born when its Articles of Incorporation is filed with the Secretary of State.
-A group home corporation is not a business owned and operated by individuals but by the board of directors.
+A new corporation is born when its Articles of Incorporation are filed with the Secretary of State.
+A corporation is not a business owned and operated by individuals but by the board of directors.
 A nonprofit (public benefit) corporation is different from a for-profit corporation.
 A for-profit corporation has owners whose goal is to create a profitable return.
 A nonprofit corporation is created for charitable or educational purposes, (i.e., to benefit the public at large and not for personal gain).
-In the case of a group home nonprofit corporation, charitable purposes would include providing shelter, care and guidance to abused and neglected children.
+In the case of a crisis nursery nonprofit corporation, charitable purposes would include providing shelter, care and guidance to abused, neglected, or at risk children.
 The basic steps and minimum requirements for forming a nonprofit corporation are summarized in the question and answer format below.